VonHeikemen/lsp-zero.nvim/doc/md/tutorial.md

 })
 ```

-Note that here I'm showing a function called `.cmp_action()`, other extra mappings that people requested.
+Note that here I'm showing a function called `.cmp_action()`, this function provides extra mappings that people requested.
+There is a function for tab complete, one for a "supertab" behavior and a few others.

 ## Complete code